clj-commons/cljss/README.md

 ### `defstyles`

-`defstyles` macro expands into a function which accepts arbitrary number of arguments and returns a string of auto-generated class names that references both static and dynamic styles.
+`defstyles` macro expands into a function which accepts an arbitrary number of arguments and returns a string of auto-generated class names that references both static and dynamic styles.

 ```clojure
 (defstyles button [bg]